MajedTB/Trie-Data-Structure/README.md

 a Trie is a special type of tree data data structure, which allows efficient search of words.
 It consist of multiple TrieNodes, each TrieNode has a key, children and a boolean value to indicate if it is an end of a word.
 Note: all the words should be in uppercase.

+The class TrieTest contain a menu driven program to test the Trie.

 The methods written in the Trie class support the following operations:
 - insert(String s) [void] : insert the String 's' into the Trie.
 - insertPermutations(String s, String dictFile) [void]: Inserts all valid words from dictionary 'dictFile' that can be spelled from string 's'.